DBCDK/serviceprovider/doc/README.md

 The following environment variables can be used to override default settings in the application.

-- __LOG_LEVEL__
+- **LOG_LEVEL**
   Is either `TRACE` `DEBUG`, `INFO`, `WARN`, `ERROR` or `OFF`

-- __APP_NAME__
+- **APP_NAME**
   This variable is used to configure the name with which the application should appear in log.

   The default value is `app_name`

-- __PORT__
+- **PORT**
   Defines which port number the application should use.
   If `PORT` is undefined the application will be accessible at port 8080 (i.e. localhost:8080)

   The default value is `8080`

-- __NODE_WEB_WORKERS__
+- **NODE_WEB_WORKERS**
   Defines how many workers to use.

   The default value is `1`

-- __NODE_WEB_BROKERS__
+- **NODE_WEB_BROKERS**
   Defines how many brokers to use.

   The default value is `1`

-- __AUTO_REBOOT__
+- **AUTO_REBOOT**
   Defines if a worker reboots on crash.
 (This does not apply to the whole application, just the workers).

   The default value is `true`

-- __SMAUG__
+- **SMAUG**
   Url of the authorisation server we use.

-- __TEST_DEV__
+- **TEST_DEV**
   Boolean flag whether to support createTest parameter.
 If TEST_DEV is set, and a query is send with the extra parameter createTest set to a name, then this will be used to create a unit test.
 If the name is "random", and random name will be choosen, if the name is "mockfile", then the mock data will be written instead.

-- __MOCK_FILE__
+- **MOCK_FILE**
   Filename for mock file to use instead of backend services.
   If a mock file is specified, then the behaviour of the `createTest` parameter is to write a the latest mock-data to the mock file to be used for testing, instead of creating a new unit test.

-- __SWAGGER_HTTP__
+- **SWAGGER_HTTP**
   Include http as allowed scheme in swagger, this is useful when developing locally.

-- __PG_CONNECTION_STRING__
+- **PG_CONNECTION_STRING**
   The postgresql database to use for the storage endpoint.
 If not supplied, it will fallback to a `./serviceprovider.sqlite3`, which is useful for local development.

+- **HTTP_ONLY**
+  The current version of socketcluster cannot run on node > 8.
+A temprorary fix for this is to make sockets optional. `HTTP_ONLY=true` will disable socketcluster.

 ## Authorisation

 Authorisation is done using OAuth 2.

 The authorisation server is called Smaug, and lives in another repository: https://github.com/dbcdk/smaug/.
 This also documents the API for gettin g a token.